kostrykin/galaxy-image-analysis/CONVENTIONS.md

 assert im.ndim == 2
 ```

+Tools with **label map inputs** should accept PNG and TIFF files.
 Tools with **label map outputs** should produce either `uint16` single-channel PNG or `uint16` single-channel TIFF.
 Using `uint8` instead of `uint16` is also acceptable, if there definetely are no more than 256 different labels.
 Using `uint8` should be preferred for binary images.

+Tools with **intensity image inputs** should accept PNG and TIFF files.
+Tools with **intensity image outputs** can be any data type and either PNG or TIFF.
+Image outputs meant for visualization (e.g., segmentation overlays, charts) should be PNG.

 ## Future extensions